-In the event that a new Trustee is to be appointed, not for the re-election of a retiring Trustee, the position will be advertised in the Jersey Gazette.
+In the event that a new Trustee is to be appointed, not for the re-election of a retiring Trustee, the position will be advertised.
 Whilst initial interviews are conducted by the Chairman appointments are a matter for all the Trustees.